-Many health care professionals are on the front lines working extended hours and risking their own health in the fight against the COVID-19 pandemic.
+Many health care professionals spend time working extended hours and risking their own health.

-Mindfulness practices won’t stop the spread of COVID-19.
-They won’t reduce the amount of overtime, on-call days or patient inquiries.
-They won’t make groceries (or toilet paper) appear on shelves in local supermarkets.
-And they won’t give you the hug you need during a time of social distancing.
+Mindfulness practices won’t slow the challenges of a busy health care system.
+They won’t reduce the amount of overtime, on-call days or patient questions when people are sick and need professional attention.
 But they can help in important ways.

 Not surprisingly, stress is often amplified by work-related pressures — overwhelming workloads, long hours and not taking enough mental breaks.
-Nearly 80% of Americans say they experience stress during their daily lives, and that’s during “normal” times.
+Nearly 80% of Americans say they experience stress during their daily lives.

-It may be difficult for health care professionals to slow down or take a break during the COVID-19 pandemic, particularly for physicians and nurses.
+It may be difficult for health care professionals — particularly physicians and nurses — to slow down or take a break during times of high demand.
 However, research does show incorporating mindfulness techniques can have a positive influence on stress.
 Encourage your colleagues and employees to do so as much as possible.

 Along with an impact on stress levels, mindfulness can have a positive effect on other physical and mental health areas.
 Mindfulness techniques have been used to help: